IBM/ibm-spectrum-scale-install-infra/README.md

      Note that configuration parameters can be defined as variables for *any* host in the play &mdash; the host for which you define the configuration parameters is irrelevant.

   3. To install and configure callhome in the cluster you'll need to provide additional information.
-It is  recommended to use the `group_vars` inventory file as follows:
+It is recommended to use [group variables](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#assigning-a-variable-to-many-machines-group-variables) as follows:

      ```yaml
      # group_vars/all.yml: